Rukeanu/SQL-7/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please write a SQL statement to see 3 favorite restaurants by visits and by orders in one list (please add an action_type column with values ‘order’ or ‘visit’, it depends on data from the corresponding table).
-Please take a look at the sample of data below.
-The result should be sorted by action_type column in ascending mode and by count column in descending mode.
+Please write a SQL statement to see 3 favorite restaurants by visits and by orders in a list (please add an action_type column with values 'order' or 'visit', it depends on the data from the corresponding table).
+Please have a look at the example data below.
+The result should be sorted in ascending order by the action_type column and in descending order by the count column.

 | name | count | action_type |
 | ------ | ------ | ------ |